 Beyond the vast lounges, we found solace in the property’s secluded paradise – a 200-year-old tropical garden with an open-air yoga studio.
 The absolute highlight is The Baths, a magnificent spa where guests are transported back to an age of ‘taking the waters’.

 But the entire building holds beautiful stories of its past.
-There’s even a small museum dedicated to the hotel’s previous eccentric owner, whose photos, antiques and mementoes – including those of her scandalously much younger lover – are on display.
+There’s even a small museum dedicated to the hotel’s previous eccentric owner, whose photos, antiques and mementos – including those of her scandalously much younger lover – are on display.

 |While you’re Out There|

-Get out of and about and book a tour with Galle Fort Walks who will give you the real deal, inside track to the walled city.
+|Get out and about and book a tour with our friend Shanjei at Galle Fort Walks who will give you the real deal, inside track to this amazing, walled city.|